A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 Inspect The Ledger

-Where wood meets wood (butted boards) or wood meets concrete are the most common places for hidden rot.
+Where the wood meets wood (butted boards) or wood meets concrete are the most common places for hidden rot.
 If you haven’t protected your deck in a long time or not at all, take something hard and pointy like a flathead screwdriver and poke around.
 You will probably find soft or even hollow boards that require replacement.

 Look Under The Deck